Introducing Balloon: A New Programming Language

 Last summer, I worked with Microsoft’s TypeScript, a “typed superset of JavaScript that compiles to plain JavaScript”.
 The experience was lovely.
 With type annotations (and some inference), writing Javascript was quite pleasant with IDEs giving me “go to declaration” features as well as rich autocomplete.
 This new experience was refreshing - it gave me additional motivation to see if those problems I had with existing languages could actually be alleviated in some way.

 The general complaint I have about dynamically typed scripting languages is that code written in them seems somewhat (for the lack of a better word) “weak”.
 Sure, sometimes the overhead of type annotations and similar things isn’t worth it (behold Python’s duck typing), but sometimes, you’d prefer to have some kind of checking for your code.
 On the other hand, statically typed languages tend to be overly verbose with all their type declarations (though inference has gotten pretty darn good), even for code that should ideally be very concise.
-And both of these tend to have nulls (or None, or even crazy old undefined).
+And both of these tend to have null

 The compromise that TypeScript provides seemed great for handling types.
 Don’t explicitly use them when you don’t want to - either by preference or because you’re prototyping - and use them if you want to - because you want some type safety, or because you’re done prototyping and now want production-ready code.
-And sum types like Maybe/Option seem great for handling cases where you’d otherwise use null.
+And sum types like Maybe

 There’s definitely quite some way to go before Balloon becomes real-world “usable” and a long way to go before it becomes “useful”, but I’m happy with where it’s gotten to right now.
 I’ll probably be writing more about the kind of things I want to see in Balloon in the future, but for now, I look forward to someone wanting to help me out with the project given this very brief introduction.